francescoceschel/django-personal-project/README.md

 # django-personal-project
-This project was developed as part of the "Django Application Development with SQL and Databases" course on Coursera.
-The core logic and implementation are my own work, while the boilerplate code, base structure, and multimedia assets are the property of IBM and Coursera.
+This project was developed as part of the 'Django Application Development with SQL and Databases' course on Coursera.
+While the initial framework, boilerplate code, and static assets were provided by IBM and Coursera, all functional logic, database models, and back-end implementation were developed by me to fulfill the graduation requirements.